 Nestling under the Malvern Hills in West Malvern, The Coach House is a perfect romantic retreat for couples (with or without a young family).
 This quaint rural Worcestershire holiday cottage has an indoor heated pool and gym, and panoramic countryside views from the garden.

 Malvern has attracted artists for centuries and paintings of the area’s green, rolling countryside can be found in independent galleries scattered throughout the town centre.
 You’ll find a delightful variety of antique shops, bookshops and boutiques, and a number of pubs and restaurants serving delicious food prepared with fresh, seasonal products from neighbouring farms.
 Try the Nag’s Head, the Fig Tree or the Wellington Inn.
-With a gloriously unspoiled expanse of hills, meadows and woods to explore, there’s no wonder self-catering holidays in Malvern are popular among walkers.
+With a gloriously unspoiled expanse of hills, meadows and woods to explore, there’s no wonder Malvern holiday cottages are popular among walkers.
 From the town centre, a number of routes meander into the countryside.
 Follow the Iron Age track to St Ann’s Well and the hills beyond for breathtaking views of the town and surrounding countryside.
 Visiting the historic wells of Malvern is a good way to explore the area and there are plenty to discover, including Holy Well, Beauchamp Spout and Malvhina.
 Music and theatre have always been an important part of life in Malvern, and both are alive and well at the Malvern Theatres Complex, an Edwardian building overlooking Priory Park with performances throughout the year.